The Best Takeoff Software for Construction in 2026

 While many software companies are transitioning their products to the cloud (online), some popular takeoff software solutions have to be installed and run on your computer locally.
 Furthermore, many of these takeoff software companies only offer a Windows version.
 So, if you are a Mac user, it’s important to either choose a cloud-based takeoff solution that you can access online using a web browser or make sure the company offers software that’s compatible with your Mac or iPad.

-The following popular takeoff software options are either cloud-based or have a Mac version:
+The following popular takeoff software options are either cloud-based or offer mobile compatibility for Apple devices:

 • STACK (cloud-based)